The Shaman Leveling Guide

 - Questing is faster than grinding, except at the very lowest levels, but you do have to have a plan for your questing.
 Get a guide (see below) or study the in-game quest help thing and organize your quests to hit several at one time in the same place.

-- Keep your weapons updated; the rest of your gear can fall behind a bit.
+- Keep your weapons updated; the rest of your gear can fall behind a bit (unless you’re serious about dungeons or PvP.)

-- Killing mobs of a bit lower level gives less XP but a lot less downtime, for a net XP per hour increase.
+- Killing mobs of a bit lower level gives less XP per mob, but a lot less downtime, for a net XP per hour increase.

 - Always log out at an Inn, to get the Rest XP when you come back.